 You may even find this dish referred to as a Spanish Tortilla, although is isn't anything like the Mexican tortilla.
 It's also known as a Spanish Omelet, which is just a slight and acceptable variation on the spelling.

-The Spanish Omelette is hands down the most popular Tapas in Spain!
+The Spanish Omelet is hands down the most popular Tapas in Spain!

 As Tapas, they can be served with meats, cheeses, olives, sweet peppers, pickled onions, meatballs, nuts and assorted vegetables.